byte-cook/vault/README.md

 # Vault.py

 Vault.py is an application to store secret data like passwords transparently in an encrypted file.
 It uses salted AES encryption in GCM mode to protect the data.
 Vault.py can therefore be used as a command line password manager.
+If you are interested in a password manager that keeps your data local and doesn't share it with a cloud, give this one a try.

 The application intentionally does not offer any options about the encryption used.
 Strong encryption is used by default.
 However, the user should take care to choose a strong password.